Better Healthcare Services / News

-Winter is almost here, and with flu preparations on the minds of most carers, now is a good time to consider some of the other ways that you can protect your loved one from the cold.
-Many of the methods may seem obvious, but some of them can make a world of difference.
+With winter fast approaching, flu preparations are on the minds of most carers.
+However, it is also a good time to consider some of the other ways that you can protect your loved one from the cold.
+Many of the methods may seem obvious, but some can make a world of difference.

-Illness isn’t the only danger as ice and slush make the pavement dangerously slippery and increases the risks of slips, trips and falls.
-This often leads to many seniors simply not going outside at all, and being housebound can easily lead to other issues if they do not exercise or move about enough to keep warm.
+Winter-related illnesses are not the only danger, as ice and slush make pavements dangerously slippery and increases the risk of slips, trips and falls.
+This often leads to many seniors simply not going outside at all.
+Unfortunately, being housebound may cause various issues – especially if they do not exercise or move about enough to keep warm.
 Remaining housebound also increases the risk of loneliness which is currently a serious issue affecting the UK’s senior population; according to Age UK, 1.9 million older people often feel ignored or invisible.

-In many cases, the solutions to these problems overlap with each other and solving one could help to solve some of the others.
-For this reason, it’s essential to give equal time to each of the following solutions.
+In many cases, the solutions to any of these problems could help to solve some of the others.
+For this reason, it’s essential to give equal time to each of the following suggestions.

-At Better Healthcare, all of our carers are highly trained and prepared for any eventuality.
+At Better Healthcare, all of our care workers are highly trained and prepared for any eventuality.
 You can rely on us to care for your loved ones this winter, safe in the knowledge that every need will be taken care of.

 To find out more about how we can help your loved ones through winter, give us a call on 0800 668 1234, or contact your local office.